Lightning-Universe/lightning-flash/docs/source/general/data.rst

      - The :class:`~flash.core.data.process.Serializer` provides a single ``serialize`` method that is used to convert model outputs (after the :class:`~flash.core.data.process.Postprocess`) to the desired output format during prediction.

 *******************************************
-How to use out-of-the-box flashdatamodules
+How to use out-of-the-box Flash DataModules
 *******************************************

 Flash provides several DataModules with helpers functions.